Beth Howland

-Elizabeth Howland (May 28, 1939 – December 31, 2015) was an American actress.
-She worked on stage and television, and was best known for playing waitress Vera Gorman in the sitcom Alice.
+Elizabeth Howland (May 28, 1941 – December 31, 2015) was an American actress known for her work on stage and television.
+She was best known for playing waitress Vera Gorman in the sitcom Alice.

 Howland originated the role of Amy in the original Broadway cast of Stephen Sondheim's Company, where she introduced the patter song "Getting Married Today".

 Early life

-Howland was born on May 28, 1939, in Brighton, Massachusetts.
-At the age of 16, she left home and followed a dancer friend to New York City.
-After a time of struggling, Howland made her Broadway debut in 1959 as Lady Beth in the musical Once Upon a Mattress, which transferred from off-Broadway.
+Howland was born on May 28, 1941, in Brighton, Massachusetts.
+At the age of 16, she left home to follow a dancer friend to New York City.
+After some time of struggling, Howland made her Broadway debut in 1959 as Lady Beth in the musical Once Upon a Mattress, which transferred from Off-Broadway.
 She went on to have roles in the musicals Bye Bye Birdie, High Spirits, Drat!
-The Cat! and Darling of the Day.
+The Cat!, and Darling of the Day.

 Career

 Howland can be seen dancing and singing in the chorus of the movie Li'l Abner (1959) as Clem's wife, alongside future television star Valerie Harper.
-After appearing in Company, she left New York to relocate to California, where she made guest appearances on television series such as Love, American Style; Cannon; The Mary Tyler Moore Show; Little House on the Prairie; Eight Is Enough; and The Love Boat.
+After appearing in Company, she left New York to relocate to California, where she made guest appearances on television series such as Love, American Style, Cannon, The Mary Tyler Moore Show, Little House on the Prairie, Eight Is Enough, and The Love Boat.
 For her work on Alice, Howland received four Golden Globe Award nominations.
 She later took on numerous telefilm roles, including You Can't Take It with You (as Essie) and A Caribbean Mystery.

 She remained on Alice throughout its nine seasons.
 After the sitcom ended in 1985, Howland went into semi-retirement.
-She made occasional guest appearances (including Murder, She Wrote; Chicken Soup for the Soul; Sabrina the Teenage Witch; and The Tick) and starred in the ABC Afterschool Special, "Terrible Things My Mother Told Me".
+She made occasional guest appearances in shows including Murder, She Wrote, Chicken Soup for the Soul, Sabrina the Teenage Witch, and The Tick.
+She also starred in the ABC Afterschool Special, "Terrible Things My Mother Told Me".